 No. The Trace compensation model is not based on coin values or speculation.
 If we are successful, License Revenues will be collected from companies using customary methods when they bring products that use our data to market.
-Those earnings are then distributed to mining partners in proportion to the HTD they earn from mining task data.
-Using well-established and regulated cryptocurrency systems is, at this time, the most trustworthy and efficient mechanism to accomplish this task globally at scale.
-Mining value is reflected in the data aggregated by the TRACE DAO Cooperative, not in the value of HTD tokens or any value based on token speculation or trading.
-TRACE does not support, endorse, or encourage public trading or speculation in HTD tokens.
-Only TRACE-verified mining partners can collect licensing revenues or vote in the TRACE DAO based on HTD token holdings.
+Those earnings are then distributed to contributors in proportion to the HTD they earn from collecting task data.
+Using well-established, regulated digital-payment and accounting infrastructure is, at this time, the most efficient mechanism to accomplish this task globally at scale.
+Contribution value is reflected in the data aggregated by the TRACE cooperative, not in the value of claim tokens or any value based on claim-token speculation or trading.
+TRACE does not support, endorse, or encourage public trading or speculation in claim tokens.
+Only TRACE-verified contributors can collect licensing revenue in proportion to the verified HTD they have earned.

 TRACE uses blockchain to enable a global community of stakeholders to interact seamlessly without the barriers to entry that a conventional, global B2B rollout would entail.
-Using blockchain, we can establish trusting relationships with our task mining partners globally, verify and authenticate participation, and disburse payment without the enormous costs and logistics hurdles entailed trying to roll out in hundreds of countries at once.
+Using blockchain, we can establish trusting relationships with our task contributors globally, verify and authenticate participation, and disburse payment without the enormous costs and logistics hurdles entailed trying to roll out in hundreds of countries at once.
+The chain is infrastructure — an accounting and payment rail — not a speculative asset.
+TRACE's value lies in the WELL dataset and the licensing revenue it earns, never in claim-token trading.

 By